Folkestone: Culture

 Strange Cargo was established in Folkestone in 1995.
 The group put on a number of annual events including the Cheriton Light Festival in the winter and Charivari Day, a street parade taking place in July which all local schools are invited to take part in.

 Local media

 Newspapers

-Folkestone has two paid-for newspapers, Folkestone and Hythe Express (a weekly title published by the KM Group).
+Folkestone has two paid-for newspapers.
+One of them is Folkestone and Hythe Express (a weekly title published by the KM Group).
 It was previously part of the Kentish Express series but relaunched in October 2013 and is part of the KM Group's portfolio which also includes KentOnline.co.uk.
-And Folkestone Herald (published by Kent Regional News and Media, part of the Local World group).
+The other is Folkestone Herald (published by Kent Regional News and Media, part of the Local World group).
 There is also a monthly paid magazine Folkestone, Hythe & Romney Life.

 Free newspapers for the town include the Folkestone and Hythe Extra, part of the KM Group; and yourshepway, part of KOS Media.
 Kent Regional News and Media previously published the Folkestone Adscene, but this was merged with the paid for Herald in 2008.